huff-language/huff-rs/huff_cli/README.md

 - `-v` or `--verbose`: Outputs detailed logs to the terminal using the [tracing](https://crates.io/crates/tracing) crate.
 - `-V` or `--version`: Prints the version of `huffc`.
 - `-z` or `--optimize`: Optimizes the contract compilation - a work in progress.
+- `-g` or `--interface`: Generates a solidity interface for the contract.

 ## Building huffc from source